 Do you want to improve your email optin forms?
-Using well designed optin forms is crucial to successfully growing your email list.
+Using well-designed optin forms is crucial to successfully grow your email list.
 In this guide, we’ll share 13 optin design mistakes that even the pros make (and how to design optin forms that convert).

 What is Good Optin Design?